MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/Install-SPSolution.md

 ```

 ## DESCRIPTION
-**Below Content Applies To:**SharePoint Server 2013

-This cmdlet contains more than one parameter set.
-You may only use parameters from one parameter set, and you may not combine parameters from different parameter sets.
-For more information about how to use parameter sets, see Cmdlet Parameter Sets (http://go.microsoft.com/fwlink/?LinkID=187810).

-The Install-SPSolution cmdlet deploys an installed SharePoint solution in the farm.
-Use the Add-SPSolution cmdlet to install a SharePoint solution package in the farm.

-For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at http://go.microsoft.com/fwlink/p/?LinkId=251831 (http://go.microsoft.com/fwlink/p/?LinkId=251831).

-The following table lists the valid values for the CompatabilityLevel parameter:

-**Below Content Applies To:**SharePoint Server 2016

 This cmdlet contains more than one parameter set.
 You may only use parameters from one parameter set, and you may not combine parameters from different parameter sets.